 The single-line text editor.

 The text editor that displays buttons in the edit box.

-The button that supports two states - elevated and depressed.
-It is possible to prevent the button from receiving focus on a click.
-Multiple buttons can be combined into a radio group, in which only a single button is checked simultaneously.
+A button that supports two states - elevated and depressed.
+It is possible to prevent the button from receiving focus on click.
+Multiple buttons can be combined into a radio group, in which only one button is checked at a time.

 The button that can be associated with a popup control or a context menu.
 It is possible to prevent the button from receiving focus on a click.

 Displays a video stream captured from a video input device, such as a webcam.

-Allows an end-user to select between the unchecked, checked and (optionally) indeterminate state.
+Allows an end user to select among the unchecked, checked, and indeterminate state (optional).
 Multiple check boxes can be combined into a radio group.